-To get around Valencia you will need more than two days, otherwise, you will end up running from one place to another.
+To get around the city you will need more than two days in Valencia, otherwise, you will end up running from one place to another.

 One of the solutions we found really useful was the bike tour with Baja Bikes, three hours guided tour around the city.
 Thanks to this ride we were able to spot our favourite places for an instagrammable Valencia and know a bit of the history of the city.
 The tours are in different languages and you can get more confident with the city.

 If you don’t have many days in Valencia but you want to see most of the city, you can choose the Valencia Tourist card of 24, 48 or 72 hours.
 This card is perfect to see the most important sightseeing in Valencia and includes public transports.
 It’s ideal to see the most important places in Valencia.

 Best photo spots in Valencia – Insta worth places in Valencia